 - Register your business with the state: To start an LLC search for LLC formation documents in your state, fill them out, and pay the filing fee.

 - Get an EIN: Every business needs an Employer Identification Number issued by the IRS.
-It takes just five minutes to get it from the IRS website.

 - Open business bank accounts: It’s best practice to keep your personal and business finances separate.
 Open a business checking and savings account and pay yourself by transferring money from business accounts to personal accounts.

 Ready to outfit your studio?
 Here’s what you’ll need to get started: